erinyq712/adventofcode2021/18/kotlin/README.txt

 [[3,[2,[1,[7,3]]]],[6,[5,[4,[3,2]]]]] becomes [[3,[2,[8,0]]],[9,[5,[4,[3,2]]]]] (the pair [3,2] is unaffected because the pair [7,3] is further to the left;
 [3,2] would explode on the next action).
 [[3,[2,[8,0]]],[9,[5,[4,[3,2]]]]] becomes [[3,[2,[8,0]]],[9,[5,[7,0]]]].
-To split a regular number, replace it with a pair; the left element of the pair should be the regular number divided by two and rounded down, while the right element of the pair should be the regular number divided by two and rounded up.
+To split a regular number, replace it with a pair; the left element of the pair should be the regular number divided by two and rounded down, w hile the right element of the pair should be the regular number divided by two and rounded up.
 For example, 10 becomes [5,5], 11 becomes [5,6], 12 becomes [6,6], and so on.

 Here is the process of finding the reduced result of [[[[4,3],4],4],[7,[[8,4],9]]] + [1,1]: